Byron-Farrell/cpp-algorithms/LinkedList/README.md

 }
 ```

-the `LinkedList` object member variables `start` and `end` will not both be pointing to the node that contains the value 200.
+the `LinkedList` object member variables `start` and `end` will now both be pointing to the node that contains the value 200.

 let's have a look at what the linked list looks like.